-The little village of Icklingham was once divided into two separate parishes and both churches remain, All Saints’ now being in the care of the Churches’ Conservation Trust.
-Architecturally, this is unquestionably the more important building (shown left, from the southeast), remarkable not least for the thatched roofs covering the nave, chancel, independently-gabled S. aisle and S. porch.
-The diagonally-buttressed tower rises in three stages to a plain parapet and, unusually, adjoins the aisle rather than the nave.
-It dates back, however, to the mid to late thirteenth century - as witnessed by the W. lancet and possibly the tall, renewed bell-openings with Y-tracery and daggers in the heads - and may represent the oldest significant work still in evidence here, even though the basic fabric of the nave is probably Norman, to judge by the vestiges of two small, blocked, round-headed windows still visible in the N. wall.
+The little village of Icklingham was once divided into two separate parishes and both churches remain, All Saintsí being now in the care of the Churchesí Conservation Trust.
+Architecturally, this is the more important building, remarkable not least for the thatched roofs covering the nave, chancel, independently-gabled S. aisle and S. porch.
+The diagonally-buttressed W. tower rises in three stages to a plain parapet and, unusually, adjoins the aisle rather than the nave (as shown in the photograph above left, viewed from the southeast).
+It dates back, however, to the mid to late thirteenth century - as witnessed by the W. lancet and possibly the tall, renewed bell-openings with Y-tracery and daggers in the heads - and may represent the oldest significant work still in evidence, even though the basic fabric of the nave is probably Norman judging from the vestiges of two small, blocked, round-headed windows still discernable in the N. wall.
 The present windows include one late thirteenth century one, with three lights and intersecting tracery, and one from the early fourteenth century, with reticulated tracery above two lights.
 The S. aisle S. windows both have intersecting tracery, of which the easternmost is cinquefoil-cusped, indicative of c.
-1300, but the aisle E. window (right) is five-light with an archetypal reticulated tracery that can scarcely be earlier than c.
+1300, but the aisle E. window (above right) is five-light with an archetypal reticulated tracery that can scarcely be earlier than c.
 1320.
-The chancel is lit to the north and south by trefoil-cusped lancets and two-light windows each with two mouchettes and a quatrefoil in the head, while the three-light E. window (the head of which is illustrated in the thumbnail below left) displays a splendid non-standard design, formed of intersecting subarcuations, with mouchettes, daggers and quatrefoils fitted into the resulting spaces.
+The chancel is lit to the north and south by trefoil-cusped lancets and two-light windows each with two mouchettes and a quatrefoil in the head, while the three-light E. window displays a splendid non-standard design (illustrated below), formed of intersecting subarcuations, with mouchettes, daggers and quatrefoils fitted into the resulting spaces.
 The porch adjoins the westernmost aisle bay and is a Perpendicular addition, as shown by the two-light side windows with supermullioned tracery; the outer doorway bears a flat chamfer and a wave moulding, but the inner doorway is Decorated, as might be expected, and carries two hollow chamfers.